Tinka / Fintech

 Why this project matters

-The redesign and Pay In-Store launch helped shift Tinka from a repayment utility into a more active financial touchpoint; giving customers stronger reasons to return to the app and engage beyond paying something off.
+The redesign and Pay In-Store launch helped shift Tinka from a repayment utility into a more active financial touchpoint, giving customers stronger reasons to return and engage beyond paying something off.
 200 cards were activated in the first 5 days, app engagement increased by 10%, and downloads rose 15%.

 200